 Representing Your Case In Appellate Courts

 Appellate cases are an area of law that is very complicated.
 Agricola Law, LLC, offers experienced representation in state and federal appellate courts in Georgia and Alabama.
-An appellate court is a part of the legal system where already-heard cases are appealed to a higher court.
+An appellate court is a part of the legal system where already heard cases are appealed to a higher court.

 If You Want To Appeal To A Higher Court, Time Is Of The Essence